moebiussurfing/ofxImGui_v3/README.md

 **This is a fork from**
 https://github.com/yumataesu/ofxImGui_v3

-### Why to use this fork?
+## Why this fork?
-Simpler and easy to update than the ´official´:
+Simpler and easy to update than the ´official´ addon:
 https://github.com/jvcleave/ofxImGui
-My main idea here is to have some helper methods useful for openFrameworks, mainly to handle ´ofParameter/ofParameterGroup´.
+My main idea here is to have a simpler wrapper but with some helper methods useful for openFrameworks, mainly to handle ´ofParameter/ofParameterGroup´.
-I will try to use ofxImGuiSimple or ofxImGui_v3.
+I will try to use ´ofxImGuiSimple´ or ´ofxImGui_v3´ to *use the more pure raw code as possible*.
-I will add some interesting links.
+I will add some interesting links and examples.

 ### Updated to
 https://github.com/ocornut/imgui/releases/tag/v1.77

 ### Thanks to
 **@yumataesu** -> for the original code!
-And thanks all other coders or the all below links.
+And thanks to all other coders or the all below links.

 ### Tested System
-**OF 0.11 / Windows10 / VS2017**
+**OF 0.11** / **Windows10** / **VS2017**

 ### TODO
-- Add node patching repositories.
+- Add node patching repositories with OF examples.
-- Collect all helpers on the same place.
+- Collect all helpers in the same place.

 ## Related links